 Thomas Moran (1837 – 1926)

 Thomas Moran is famous for his landscape watercolors, particularly those of Yellowstone National Park.
-In fact, it’s his ethereal images of the its geysers and hot springs that helped convinced the U.S. Congress to formally designate it as Yellowstone National Park in 1892.
-Moran’s practice was informed by the Hudson River and Rocky Mountain schools—artistic schools and movements that shaped the aesthetics and imagery of 19th century American landscape painting.
+In fact, it’s his ethereal images of its geysers and hot springs that helped convinced the U.S. Congress to formally designate it as Yellowstone National Park in 1892.
+Moran’s practice was informed by the Hudson River and Rocky Mountain schools—artistic schools and movements that shaped the aesthetics and imagery of 19th-century American landscape painting.